shreyas2398/shreyas2398.github.io/_pages/IndustrialExperience.md

 * **Baker Hughes, Mumbai**

   I started working here after my undergrad, since July 2019.
 I am working in the [Aspire Leadership Program(Engineering & Technology)](https://careers.bakerhughes.com/global/en/aspire) as a Software Engineer.
-This is Baker Hughes' highly selective program which has very limited number of employees in it.
-  This program demands higher responsibilities, leadership, and direct exposure to company stakeholders.
+This is Baker Hughes' highly selective program which has very limited number of employees in it.This program demands higher responsibilities, leadership, and direct exposure to company stakeholders.
 Here I have worked on multiple projects based on cloud-computing, industrial analytic models, on-cloud deployments and server side development.
 Also as a part of this program, I have accomplished multiple leadership as well as technical trainings, with one at Housten,TX.
 Along with a small team, I have also accomplished a novel idea based on deployment of Analytic models and have been the co-inventor of a provisional patent, the company has proceeded with filing at the United States Patent and Trademark Office.

-* **Intelligent agent using Reinforcement Learning for trading stocks in a stock market environment**

-  This project was the final year project for my Bachelors.
-The objective was to create an intelligent agent which could trade stocks in an environment of stock market.
-The agent was based on on-policy Reinforcement Learning Algorithms like VPG, TRPO and PPO.
-We create the stock market environment which gave the agent rewards based on its trading decisions and the resultant profits and loss.
-The environment is OpenAI Gymc compatible.
-We did a comparitive study between the three on-policy algorithms and different stocks.
-Later, our research paper was accepted and distributed in the Elsevier's SSRN eJournals.

-* **Forecasting flow-rate for oilwell using autoregressive model**

-  This project was an independent project.
-I applied the ARIMA model on the flow-rate data for the oilwell to forecast the future values.
-I used Principal Component Analysis for the dimentionality reduction.
-The corresponding paper was accepted in  Elsevier's SSRN eJournals.

-* **Anomaly detection using Unsupervised learning**

-  This project was an independent project.
-I used Isolation Forest, Mahalabois distances to find the anomalies in the well-head pressure sensors data.
-The results were published in the International Research Journal of Engineering and Technology (IRJET).

-* **Virtual musical instruments**

-  This project was taken in the intial phase of undergrad.
-The objective was to create virtual drums and keyboard, in such a way that the user can play it by just moving the hands in air.
-We used the Microsoft Kinect for visual feedback and motion detection.
-We created gloves with infrared sensors connected to Arduino uno microcontroller for obtaining the users' finger flex as he plays the virtual keyboard.
+* **Samsung Research Institute, Bangalore**

+  This was a 2-month internship during my undergrad summer, 2018.
+I worked on a project of developing robust servers for facilitating communication in the MCPTT network over 5G.
+MCPTT (Mission Critical Push To Talk) services connect first responders, transportation authorities, homeland security, other public agencies and even utility emergency response teams.
+Here i implemeted a flexible group calling feature.Here, I was also able to successfully complete a coding challenge hosted by the company.

-* **ABU Robocon**
+* **Bristlecone, Mumbai**

-  As a team, we participated in the ABU Robocon national competition.
-We desgined a robot for completing a frisbee challenge.
-The visual feedback for the frisbies was obtained using a normal webcam.
-The bot was driven by an ATmega 128 mcrocontroller.
-For movement, infrared sensors based line-following was achieved.
+  This was a 2-month internship during my undergrad summer, 2017.
+I completed basic chat bot development training and we developed a simple chat bot for internal company use.
+I also worked on creating a company portal.

+* **Exxon Automation Pvt.
+Ltd.**

+  This was a 2-month internship during my undergrad summer, 2016.
+I worked on the project of digitalization of the Mumbai University Admission Process.
+I got the opportunity to responsibly handle the data of more than.
+3 lakh students.